After the Alpine Blessing: re-alpsegen

 re-PARADISE /

-reconstructing archives by rendering representative
+by rendering representative complexities

-complexities into moments of desire
+into moments of desire

 In this installation photographed content of botanical archives is transferred into actual